The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Brain''-Scale: Meso-Scale Modular Structure

+In \Fig{fig:annotated-lobes}, we visualize lobes discovered with this method with \texttt{n\_clusters}=2,~3 via a t-SNE projection~\cite{van2008visualizing}.
+For~this figure, we used the ``phi coefficent'' as the measure of co-occurrence similarity between features.
+We find that lobes visually appear to be spatially localized.
+For~instance, features which fire primarily on math and code documents tend to cluster together spatially.

-We experiment with the following notions of co-occurrence-based affinity: simple matching coefficient, Jaccard similarity, Dice coefficient, overlap coefficient, and Phi coefficient, which can all be computed just from a co-occurrence histogram.
-In the Appendix~\ref{app:co-occurrence-measures}, we review definitions for each of these and in Figure~\ref{fig:lobe-comparisons} illustrate how the choice between them affects the resulting lobes.
+We experiment with the following notions of co-occurrence-based affinity: simple matching coefficient, Jaccard similarity, Dice coefficient, overlap coefficient, and~phi coefficient, which can all be computed just from a co-occurrence histogram.
+In~the Appendix~\ref{app:co-occurrence-measures}, we review definitions for each of these and in Figure~\ref{fig:lobe-comparisons} illustrate how the choice between them affects the resulting lobe t-SNE plots.
+We also show how lobes appear when we cluster based on geometry directly using cosine similarities, as~described below.

+While these plots show a qualitative relationship between co-occurrence and feature geometry, we aim to quantify this relationship.
 Our null hypothesis is that functionally similar points (of commonly co-occurring SAE features) are uniformly distributed throughout the activation space, showing no spatial modularity.
-In contrast, \Fig{fig:annotated-lobes} shows lobes that appear visually quite spatially localized.
-To quantify how statistically significant this is, we use two approaches to rule out the null hypothesis.
+To quantify how statistically significant this is, we use two approaches to rule out the null hypothesis: